The Super Saturday Program is a quality enrichment program for intellectually gifted children in the Greater Cincinnati area.

 Lab Fee: $40

-Measure, mix, swirl and pour into the world of chemistry as we explore reactions that make volcanoes, density bottles, color, slime and much more.
-Explore with us in this fun, hands-on class.
-ID#22351
+Come measure, pour, mix and swirl into the world of chemistry as we explore reactions that make volcanoes, density bottles, color, slime, sidewalk chalk, and much more.
+This totally hands on class is both fun and educational.
+Stand-Alone, Regularly Offered, Activity Level 3

 Cool Math